-Many of the infections for which amphotericin B treatment is FDA-approved are opportunistic infections (OIs).
+Many of the infections for which amphotericin B treatment is FDA-approved are opportunistic infections (OIs) of HIV.
 An OI is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as people with HIV—than in people with healthy immune systems.
 To learn more about OIs, read the What is an Opportunistic Infection? fact sheet.

 The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV include recommendations on the uses of amphotericin B to: